Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Option 3: Use property management software

-• Get more value from a property management platform with landlord banking, integrated bookkeeping, and automatic Schedule E tax reports.
+Get more value from a property management platform like Baselane that offers landlord banking, integrated bookkeeping, and free rent collection at no cost.

 • Post your rental property online or use a local real estate agent to find Indiana tenants quickly so you can avoid paying for a vacant unit to sit on the market.